handpoint/doc/restapi_versioned_docs/version-REST API 2.10.0/restreleasenotes.md

 ## 2.10.0
 **Features:**
-- New optional "Duplicate check" flag which enables the duplicate payments verification in the transaction flow.
+- New "Duplicate check" flag to explicitly disable the duplicate check payments flow.
+If the flag is not present (or if it is true), this flow is enabled by default.

 ## 2.7.1
 **Features:**